adelchellabi/userManager/README.md

 # userManager
-CRUD application with springboot and thymleaf
+CRUD application with springboot and thymeleaf